 Knockouts – Four bowlers can bowl a max of 3 overs.

 4. Both teams should report to the selected ground field 15 minutes before the start of each game.
 Teams reporting late could be penalized with 1 over for every 10 minutes up to 3 overs penalty.
 If more than 30 minutes late, the game will be called off and 2 points awarded to the opposition team.
+As an alternate option, the team causing the delay will be allowed to start with less number of players in order to avoid being penalized.
+They can elect to bat if they win the toss in spite not having all their players present.
+However, they will have to field with less players if they end up fielding first.

 5. There is no break between the innings.